Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/display/panels.rst

    If the locked object is an armature, you can further center the view on one of its bones by entering its name in the *Bone* field.
 Lock to Cursor
-   Lock the center of the view to the position of the 3D cursor
+   Lock the center of the view to the position of the 3D cursor.

 .. _3dview-lock-camera-to-view: